GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-100/index.md

 ## Chrome 100 {: #chrome100 }

-Looking back, when browsers first reached version 10, there were a few issues as the major version number went from one digit to two.
+When browsers first reached version 10, there were a few issues as the major version number went from one digit to two.
 Hopefully, we learned a few things that'll ease the transition from two digits to three.